 From the methodological approach to operational experiences

-This modus operandi It does not arise in the abstract.
+This modus operandi does not arise in the abstract.
 In recent years it has been applied in real contexts through operational collaborations with companies active in the design and construction of renewable energy plants, like Synergy And RP Global.

 A comparison that looks to the long term

-It is on this ground, made of data, observation And responsibility, which plays an important part in the future of agrivoltaics.
+It is on this ground, made of data, observation and responsibility, which plays an important part in the future of agrivoltaics.